Ptmlol/ARPSpoofer/README.md

 # ARPSpoofer
 Powerful Linux Python Terminal program used to ARP spoof a target and it s interface MITM(Man in The Middle) attacks.
-Only with Linux at the moment..
+Linux and Windows compatible.

-Windows coming soon..
+Make sure you've installed the python interpreter and all the libraries.
 Python2 + compatible.

 Use: